 Thursday August 1st, 1805

 The men saw a herd of elk at the river, of which Lewis and Drouillard killed two.
 They were delighted to have fresh meat after a couple days without any, except a single beaver.
-They cooked and ate the elk there and left the rest for Captain Clark and his men to find as they came up the river.
+They cooked and ate, leaving the rest for Captain Clark and his men to find as they came upriver.
 Lewis and company hiked another six miles and camped on the right side of the river.

 They passed by today's South Boulder River, which they named Frazier's Creek after Rob Frazier of the expedition.
 A few miles later they found the two elk left by Lewis, and Jo and Reuben Fields shot five deer.
 Clark saw a large bear eating currants, but did not get a shot at it.
 They camped on the left bank, opposite from the Boulder River.

 Captain Lewis felt much better.
 He and his overland party resumed their march at sunrise and waded across to the left bank of the Jefferson River for a shorter route through the valley.
 He wrote, "soon after passing the river this morning Serg.
 Gass lost my tommahawk in the thick brush and we were unable to find it, I regret the loss of this usefull implement, however accidents will happen in the best of families, and I consoled myself with the recollection that it was not the only one we had with us."

 Lewis described the Jefferson Valley, saying "the plain ascends gradually on either side of the river to the bases of two ranges of high mountains (the Tobacco Roots and the Highlands), which lye parallel to the river and prescribe the limits of the plains.
 The tops of these mountains are yet covered partially with snow, while we in the valley are nearly suffocated with the intense heat of the mid-day sun ; the nights are so cold that two blankets are not more than sufficient covering."